Changing the future for those most vulnerable

 So, when families are offered a chance to send a family member to India or the Gulf States, with the prospect of a better future they are quite easily convinced.
 They are told they will be able to send home money to support their family and ultimately improve all their lives.
 Sadly, this is often a lie and the beginning of a dark future where people are taken and used as slaves or sold into the sex trade.
 Sometimes the traffickers keep in touch with families to give the impression the person who left is fine, this way the family doesn’t come looking for them.

-Impact grant holders, ChildHope UK and in-country partner Shakti Samuha are working to reduce human trafficking.
+Impact grant holders, ChildHope UK (link to charity’s website, opens in a new window) and in-country partner Shakti Samuha are working to reduce human trafficking.
 Shakti Samuha, based in Nepal, is the first organisation in the world set up by people who were themselves once trafficked into slavery.
 They know first hand what can happen and how better to warn people of the dangers.